 The Ultimate Franklin Fall Bucket List

-Although Franklin is special at any time of year, I think the town is at its best in the fall.
-The crisp weather, vibrant blue skies, autumn leaves, and harvest decorations make walking through the town feel as if you’ve stepped into the pages of Southern Living.
+Franklin is certainly a sight to behold in the fall.
+The crisp weather, vibrant blue skies, autumn leaves, and harvest decorations make walking through the town feel as if you’ve stepped inside an autumn-themed Hallmark movie.

-Driving down the country roads outside Franklin, the red, orange, and gold-hued hills of Williamson County will leave you absolutely speechless.
+Take a drive down the country roads outside Franklin and the red, orange, and gold-hued hills of Williamson County will leave you absolutely speechless.

-It’s no wonder, then, that there are plenty of fall-themed activities for couples and families in Franklin over the next few months.
-Here are some of our favorites.
+Lucky for us, there are plenty of fall-themed activities in and around Franklin over the next few months.
+Here are a few of our favorites.

 Did you know Middle Tennessee’s largest family fall festival takes place in downtown Franklin?
-The 36th annual Pumpkinfest will take place on Saturday, October 30th this year.
+More than 112,000 people attended last year!
+This year, the 38th annual Pumpkinfest will take place on Saturday, October 28th.

 On that day, tens of thousands of people will flock to Main Street to enjoy seasonally inspired food and drinks, arts and crafts, and entertainment.
 This is one bustling festival you don’t want to miss!